EduardNoord/EduardNoord/README.md

 ## About Me

 Nice to meet you!
 I’m Eduard, an economist and administrative specialist in billing.
 I'm working hard to become a data scientist and business analyst.
-If you want to chat, don’t hesitate to connect 😄

 I’ve always liked economics as a tool to understand the world 🌍 and Excel as my best ally to organize it 📊.
 When I discovered econometrics and dedicated my thesis to the market analysis of tourist rentals, I knew I wanted to work in the field of data analysis.
 I aim to bring significant value to the technical aspects of a data scientist with my knowledge in economics and finance.